-Teachings and publications that support spiritual formation within a broader institutional mission advancing compassionate service, human restoration, and responsible stewardship.
+Teachings and publications support spiritual formation within a broader institutional mission advancing compassionate service, human restoration, and responsible stewardship.

 The institution's spiritual teaching function is not its primary public face.
 Its primary public face is the integrated mission through which all four dimensions work together to address human need through organized, governed, long-horizon institutional execution.
-Teachings support that mission by grounding it in a spiritual conviction that does not change with circumstances — but they do not constitute the mission on their own.
+Teachings support that mission by grounding it in a spiritual conviction that does not change with circumstances, but they do not constitute the mission on their own.

 Those who arrive at this page looking for the teachings ministry of The SAVI Ministries will find what they are looking for in the sections below.
-Those who arrive looking for the institution itself — for its governance, its field access architecture, its aviation capability, or its stewardship framework — are invited to begin with the pages linked above, which describe the institutional system of which these teachings are one part.
+Those who arrive looking for the institution itself (for its governance, its field access architecture, its aviation capability, or its stewardship framework) are invited to begin with the pages linked above, which describe the institutional system of which these teachings are one part.

 The SAVI Ministries understands spiritual teaching as a dimension of institutional identity rather than a product of institutional communication.
 The distinction matters: a product of communication is designed to attract, to engage, to retain.
-A dimension of identity is designed to deepen, to ground, and to connect — and it is effective only when it is received by those who are genuinely seeking what it offers.
+A dimension of identity is designed to deepen, to ground, and to connect, and it is effective only when it is received by those who are genuinely seeking what it offers.

 The teachings available through this page have been curated with that understanding in mind.
 They do not represent the full scope of the spiritual formation work that animates this institution's mission.
 They represent a selection of that work, chosen because of their clarity, their alignment with the institution's mission and philosophy, and their capacity to ground the reader in the conviction from which compassionate service and responsible stewardship flow.